muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Foundational executional literacy** is the ability to keep the **executional regime load-bearing while reasoning**.
+**Foundational executional literacy** is the ability to keep the
+**executional regime load-bearing while reasoning**.

 It is the capacity to reason **as if execution were real**,
-even when doing so invalidates preferred narratives, explanations, optimizations, or moral appeals.
+even when doing so invalidates preferred explanations, narratives, optimizations, moral appeals, or identities.

-This literacy does not optimize outcomes.
+This literacy does **not optimize outcomes**.
 It prevents reasoning that is **invalid under execution**.

 All other executional literacies depend on it.